AzureDoom/Ovomorphosis/README.md

 ![Requires AzureLib](https://img.shields.io/badge/Requires-AzureLib-purple?style=for-the-badge)
 ![License MIT](https://img.shields.io/badge/License-MIT-lightgrey?style=for-the-badge)

-Ovomorphosis brings a basic alien life cycle into Minecraft, built around danger, infection, and hive growth.
-Ovomorphs can hatch facehuggers, infected hosts can give rise to chestbursters, and xenomorphs can spread their resin covered hive by capturing mobs for eggmorphing.
+Ovomorphosis brings an alien life cycle into Minecraft through exploration, infection, and hive growth.
+The threat begins in infested structures, where ovomorphs can hatch facehuggers, infected hosts can give rise to chestbursters, and xenomorphs can spread resin-covered hives by capturing mobs for eggmorphing.

 This mod is designed for players who want a creature focused horror experience that feels alive in the world.
 The threat is not just a single mob.
 It grows, spreads, and becomes harder to ignore the longer it is allowed to survive.